akvelon/DnA_accelerators/README.md

 [Google Cloud Dataflow](https://cloud.google.com/dataflow/) service combined with a set of [Apache Beam](https://beam.apache.org/) SDK templated pipelines.

-Google is providing this collection of pre-implemented Dataflow templates as a reference and to provide easy customization for developers wanting to extend their functionality.
+Akvelon is providing this collection of pre-implemented Dataflow templates as a reference and to provide easy customization for developers wanting to extend their functionality.